-You've finally arrived at your gate, and you're eager to board the plane for a long-awaited vacation.
+You've finally arrived at your gate, and you're eager to board the plane for a long-awaited vacation, now that many COVID-19 travel restrictions have been relaxed.
 Just then, you realize you might miss your connection because you chose a quick layover, or you have to pay a ton for your carry-on since you didn't read the airfare fine print.
 These are just a few of the common (yet crucial!) mistakes people make when arranging flights.
 But, don't worry, we're here to help.
 Below, we've rounded up the best tips on how to avoid stressful booking blunders.

 Don't glance over hidden fees.